List of United States Marine Corps battalions: Transportation Support battalions

 Transportation Support battalions provide the MEF with motor vehicle (truck) transportation and throughput support for the distribution of supplies, personnel, and equipment.
 The battalions consist of a headquarters and service company and three truck companies.

 Medical battalions

 Medical battalions provide medical care beyond the immediate care of unit corpsmen.
 Often, these units act as field hospitals when on deployment.
 In garrison, they supplement naval hospitals at various Marine Corps installations.
-Medical battalions are manned by primarily by Navy Medical Corps personnel and typically consist of a headquarters and service company and three surgical companies.
+Medical battalions are primarily composed of Navy Medical Corps personnel and typically consist of a headquarters and service company and three surgical companies.

 Dental battalions

 Dental battalions are responsible for the oral health of Marines and Sailors within the MAGTF.
 On deployment, they can also be used to support field hospitals per Bureau of Medicine and Surgery Instruction, when not performing dental roles.
 In garrison, they run dental health clinics at various Marine installations.
-Dental battalions are manned primarily by Navy Dental Corps personnel and usually consist of a headquarters and service company and three dental companies.
+Dental battalions are primarily composed of Navy Dental Corps personnel and usually consist of a headquarters and service company and three dental companies.